 - Lima beans

-While the inclination of all of these plants is vine, not all will naturally grow up.
-Cucumbers and squash, for instance, might take some training on your part.
-This is as simple as threading new tendrils up through your supporting structure to give them the chance to attach.
+While all of these plants vine, not all will naturally grow up.
+Cucumbers and squash, for instance, will take some training on your part.
+This is as simple as threading new tendrils through your supporting structure to give them the chance to attach.

 Home stores and garden supply companies have, in recent years, designed a number of products to help with this.
-They are typically shelf-type planters meant to be placed against an exterior wall, but nearly any container that can be adapted for vertical use can serve as a great planter in a vertical garden – old rain gutters, suspended two-liter soda bottles and shipping pallets can all be used.
+They are typically shelf-type planters meant to be placed against an exterior wall, but nearly any container that can be adapted for vertical gardening use can serve as a great planter – old rain gutters, suspended two-liter soda bottles and shipping pallets can all be used.
+The options are limitless!

-The plants that work best in this sort of arrangement are the non-climbing varieties, such as:
+The plants that work best in this sort of vertical gardening arrangement are the non-climbing varieties, such as:

 - Potatoes (regular or sweet)

-Just remember that soil depths and planting conditions – particularly for in-ground plants like potatoes – should conform as closely to horizontal as possible horizontal conditions when planted in a vertical arrangement.
+Just remember that soil depths and planting conditions – particularly for in-ground specialists like potatoes – should conform as closely to horizontal as possible horizontal conditions when planted in a vertical garden.